jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 ### 2. Register the Application with Push Services

 First, you must register the application with Google Cloud Messaging for Android and enable access to the Google Cloud Messaging for Android APIs and Google APIs.
-This ensures access to the APIs by the Unified Push Server when it routes push notification requests from the application to the GCM.
+This ensures access to the APIs by the JBoss Unified Push Server when it routes push notification requests from the application to the GCM.
 Registering an application with GCM requires that you have a Google account.

 1. Log into the [Google Cloud Console](https://console.developers.google.com)
 2. In the `Projects` view, click `Create Project`.